Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 Impossible to miss, really.
 The entire station *heaved* violently and the noise…stopped.
 Sudden silence left Adam’s ears ringing.
 It certainly made everyone pause.

 But not Daar.
-“C’mon!
+"C’mon!
 We ain’t dead yet!
-Crack this bitch open!”
+Crack this bitch open!"

 The way had been cleared and the engineers weren’t far behind.
 Warhorse glanced at Daar.
 The rest of First Fang could keep the Hunters at bay.
 Now, the two of them were there for their muscle.
 The engineers had heavy-duty breaching charges, the kind that shoved a kind of giant fusion blade right through the steel and left a neat square with glowing edges.
 But that giant plug still needed *removing.*